Clean Energy Incentive Navigator

 Who We Serve

-Clean Energy Group’s 2025 Navigator grantees are: Baltimore Green Justice Workers Cooperative in Baltimore, Maryland; Empower Our Future in Boulder, Colorado; Forward Together Wisconsin in Milwaukee, Wisconsin; Green Building United in Philadelphia, Pennsylvania; PUSH Buffalo in Buffalo, New York; and Sustʻāinable Molokai in Kaunakakai, Hawaii.
-Each grantee organization will work within their local community to expand knowledge of and access to clean and resilient energy technologies.
+Clean Energy Group’s 2025 Navigator grantees were: Baltimore Green Justice Workers Cooperative in Baltimore, Maryland; Empower Our Future in Boulder, Colorado; Forward Together Wisconsin in Milwaukee, Wisconsin; Green Building United in Philadelphia, Pennsylvania; PUSH Buffalo in Buffalo, New York; and Sustʻāinable Molokai in Kaunakakai, Hawaii.
+Each grantee organization worked within their local community to expand knowledge of and access to clean and resilient energy technologies.
 Navigator grantees were selected based on their commitment to energy equity and community engagement, and based on how the Navigator program will support and expand on their existing work.

 Read more about the 2025 Navigator grantees here.
 For communities nationwide interested in exploring solar+storage for their homes and community facilities, resources are available here.